bh-projects/TI-BH-EDU-board-kit/README.md

 # TI-BH-EDU-board-kit

 This is a lab kit that inlcudes several input and output componetns that are covered in ESET 369 course in Texas A&M Univiersity <br />
-This is __NOT a requried__ purchase item for the course, but it provides a service for the students who would want to have their own.  <br />
+This is __NOT a requried__ kit purchase for the course.
+This is a service for the students who would want to have their own.  <br />
 A Texas A&M Marketplace item was created and the link was provided below **(Not set up yet)**.  <br />
 It is not recommended to obtain and use this kit without taking Dr. Hur's ESET 369 course.
 During the ESET 369 course, details of this kit will be covered in depth.<br />